Jack Clark (television personality): Wheel of Fortune and later career

 After Wheel of Fortune announcer Charlie O'Donnell's departure from the show in 1980, Clark was chosen to become the show's regular announcer.
 During that time, Clark announced the daytime version and the primetime syndicated version, when the show's ratings peaked.
 Clark also announced for other television programs in the 1980s, including The $25,000 Pyramid (1982–1985), as well as being a spokesman for National Geographic magazine, appearing on-camera in their commercials.

 Illness and death

-In 1988, Clark was diagnosed with bone cancer.
-He continued announcing for Wheel of Fortune for as long as he was able to keep it up until the end of the 1987–88 season.
+In early 1988, Clark was diagnosed with bone cancer.
+He continued announcing for Wheel of Fortune for as long as he was able to keep it up until shortly before the end of the 1987–88 season, when he was forced to leave the program for health reasons.
 During that time, hosts Pat Sajak and Vanna White announced the fee plugs on the syndicated version.
 When he was away, Charlie O'Donnell and Johnny Gilbert began filling in as substitute announcers.
+Clark was given a brief tribute to him twice on both the NBC daytime version of Wheel of Fortune on September 2, 1988 and at the start of the show's sixth season in syndication on September 5, 1988 after its summer break.

+Most of you know, I suppose, that there is a gap between the time we tape these shows, and the time we air them.
+So we're about to tell you by the time you see this will have happened several weeks ago.
+For us as we're doing it, it is very new and very, very difficult for us to deal with.
+Or um, our dear friend, our announcer Jack Clark passed away.
+And, uh, Jack was with this show for a little over seven years, he brought a class and a professionalism, and a humor to his job that will be impossible to fully replace.
+Jack loved Wheel of Fortune, he loved the people who worked on the show, he loved the people who watched the show, and we all loved him, and we will miss him.
+Goodbye, old friend!